...

 Individuals needing asset protection include high-risk professionals, business owners, real estate investors, high net worth individuals, licensed professionals, and anyone with substantial assets or liability exposure.

-Business owners require protection separating personal wealth from enterprise liabilities—contractual disputes, partnership disagreements, employee claims, and customer lawsuits threaten personal assets when business structures lack proper implementation.
-A properly formed limited liability company can ensure personal assets remain protected from business creditors.
+Business owners require protection separating personal wealth from enterprise liabilities — contractual disputes, shareholder disagreements, employee claims, and customer lawsuits can threaten personal assets when business structures lack proper implementation.
+A properly incorporated company or limited partnership can ensure personal assets remain protected from business creditors.

-Real estate investors face premises liability, tenant lawsuits, environmental claims, and contractual disputes.
-Holding each property in a separate LLC isolates liability—a lawsuit concerning one property cannot reach equity in others held in different entities.
+Real estate investors across Canada face premises liability, tenant lawsuits under provincial landlord and tenant legislation, environmental claims, and contractual disputes.
+Holding investment properties through separate corporations or limited partnerships isolates liability — a lawsuit concerning one property cannot reach equity in others held through different entities.

 High net worth individuals with substantial liquid assets, investment portfolios, business interests, or valuable property require comprehensive planning regardless of profession.
-Wealth exceeding $2-5 million warrants professional asset protection consultation.
-Married couples should view protection planning as essential, ensuring both spouses understand the strategies set in place.
+Canadians with net worth exceeding $1–2 million generally warrant professional asset protection consultation.
+Married couples and common-law partners should view protection planning as essential, ensuring both partners understand the strategies in place.

 When Should You Consider Asset Protection?